ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

 ]);
 ```

-This is where something like virtual DOM first appears.
+This is where something like Virtual DOM first appears.

 ## We now know what the reactivity system is and how to dynamically update the screen